 Each gram of pale yellow cream contains 10 mg of ozenoxacin (1% w/w).
 Nonmedicinal ingredients: benzoic acid (E 210), ethylene glycol monopalmitostearate, octyldodecanol, oleoyl macrogol-6-glycerides, polyethylene glycol-6 stearate, polyethylene glycol-32 stearate, propylene glycol, purified water, and stearyl alcohol.

 How should I use this medication?

-A thin layer of ozenoxacin should be applied to the affected area, 2 times a day, for 5 days.
+Apply a thin layer of ozenoxacin to the affected area, 2 times a day, for 5 days.
 Scabs do not have to be removed.
 You should notice improvement within 3 days.
 If there is no improvement after 3 days, contact your doctor.

-Avoid contact with the eyes, inside the mouth or nose, when applying this medication to the face.
+Avoid contact with the eyes or inside the mouth or nose when applying this medication to the face.

-To reduce the risk of spreading the infection to other areas or other people, was your hands with soap and water before and after applying the cream.
-The affected area may be covered with a sterile bandage or gauze dressing, if necessary.
+To reduce the risk of spreading the infection to other areas or other people, wash your hands with soap and water before and after applying the cream.
+You may cover the affected area with a sterile bandage or gauze dressing, if necessary.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.

 It is important to take this medication exactly as prescribed by your doctor.